Dangerous storm threatens havoc across Hawaiian archipelago

 HONOLULU (AP) — From the empty shores of Oahu’s Waikiki Beach to the snowy summit of the Big Island’s highest peak, an unusually strong winter storm is clobbering the Hawaiian Islands and raising the threat of dangerous flash floods, landslides and crashing tree limbs.

 The strong storm over the nation’s only island state left eloping couples without weddings and tourists stuck indoors.
-It also threatened the state’s infrastructure with a deluge of rain and wind and five boys between the ages of 9 and 10 were rescued from a raging creek by Honolulu Fire Department workers, a statement from the agency said.
+It also threatened the state’s infrastructure with a deluge of rain and wind.

+Five boys between the ages of 9 and 10 were rescued from a raging creek by Honolulu Fire Department workers, a statement from the agency said.

 Weather officials warned that slow-moving thunderstorms, high winds and heavy rains could persist through Wednesday and Gov. David Ige issued a state of emergency for all of the state’s islands Monday night.